 Although the Bank does not have a formal policy or specific guidelines for the consideration of diversity by the Nomination and Compensation Committee in identifying nominees for director, diversity is one of the factors the Nomination and Compensation Committee considers.
-The Nomination and Compensation Committee generally views and values diversity from the perspective of professional and life experiences, and recognizes that diversity in professional and life experiences may include considerations of gender, race, national origin or other characteristics, in identifying individuals who possess the qualifications that the Committee believes are important to be represented on the Board.
-The current composition of the Bank's Board of Directors, where out of a total of ten members, six different nationalities are represented, reflects the importance given to diversity by the Nomination and Compensation Committee.
-The Charter of the Nomination and Compensation Committee requires an annual selfevaluation of the committee's performance.
+The Nomination and Compensation Committee generally views and values diversity from the perspective of professional and life experiences, and recognizes that diversity in professional and life experiences may include considerations of gender, race, national origin or other characteristics in identifying individuals who possess the qualifications that the Committee believes are important to be represented on the Board.
+The fact that out of a total of nine members, six different nationalities are represented, reflects the importance given to diversity by the Board of Directors.

+The Charter of the Nomination and Compensation Committee requires an annual self-evaluation of the committee's performance.

-The Nomination and Compensation Committee Charter may be found on the Bank's website at http://www.bladex.com/investors/Committees-bod-charters.
+The Nomination and Compensation Committee Charter may be found on the Bank's website at http://bladex.com/en/investors/committees-board.

-Mr. Rubens V. Amaral Jr. is the only executive officer who serves as a member of the Board.
 None of the Bank's executive officers serve as a director or a member of the Nomination and Compensation Committee, or any other committee serving an equivalent function, of any other entity that has one or more of its executive officers serving as a member of the Board or the Nomination and Compensation Committee.
 None of the members of the Nomination and Compensation Committee has ever been an employee of the Bank.